 All staff are aware of the risk factors and indicators which may signal that children are at risk from or involved with serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in well-being, or signs of assault or unexplained injuries.
 Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.
+As with other safeguarding issues, we work with other relevant agencies to share information and address concerns, to help safeguard all children.

-So-called 'honour-based violence' (including Female Genital Mutilation and forced marriage)

-So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+So-called 'honour-based violence' (including Female Genital Mutilation and forced marriage) So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
 We understand that this form of abuse often involves a wider network of family or community pressure and can include multiple perpetrators.